 Make it your philosophy to turn off lights.
 Not only will you save electricity when you turn off lights, and save money overall, but it will remind you to be an energy saver in other ways.
 And you’ll be setting a visible example to others, who will become more conservation conscious as well.

-Once you’ve gotten into the habit of turning off lights (and convinced others in your household to do the same) don’t forget to put some of the savings into adding more energy saving lightbulbs to your home – CFLs, dimmable CFLs, LEDs, fluorescent tube lighting.
+Once you’ve gotten into the habit of turning off lights (and convinced others in your household to do the same) don’t forget to put some of the savings into adding more energy saving lightbulbs to your home.
+LEDs are your best bet – inexpensive, bright, and highly reliable.